nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 .. _bluetooth_mesh_light_lc:

-Bluetooth mesh: Light fixture
+Bluetooth Mesh: Light fixture
 #############################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth® mesh light fixture sample demonstrates how to set up a light control mesh server model application, and control a dimmable LED with Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth® mesh light fixture sample demonstrates how to set up a light control mesh server model application, and control a dimmable LED with Bluetooth Mesh using the :ref:`bt_mesh_onoff_readme`.

 This sample demonstrates how to implement the following :ref:`ug_bt_mesh_nlc`: